Damen-C/AdvancedWordCloud/README.md

 # Making an advanced Word Cloud

 For normal word clouds, colors are randomly assigned.
-Advanced word clouds that map meaningful attributes (like coefficient values or token frequencies) to visual characteristics can provide a lot more insight.
+Advanced word clouds that map meaningful attributes (like coefficient values and token frequencies together) to visual characteristics can provide a lot more insight.

 ## Visualization